 Where Are You Going Next?

 From Death Valley you can return to Las Vegas.
 Or, continue your tour of California.
 Kings Canyon and Sequoia National Park is just a short drive away.
-Other options include Yosemite, San Francisco, Joshua Tree National Park, and San Diego.
+Other options include Yosemite, San Francisco, and a road trip that includes Las Vegas, Joshua Tree National Park, and San Diego.

 Do you have plans to visit Death Valley?
 If you have any questions about this Death Valley itinerary or if you have advice for our readers, comment below!

 More Information for Your Trip to Death Valley and California